SeanDrum/antistasi-docs-preview/reference/builder-fortification-system.md

 # Builder/Fortification System

-The builder system allows Team Leaders and Engineers to construct defensive fortifications using faction resources.
+The builder system allows Team Leaders and Engineers to construct defensive fortifications using faction money.
 This system is essential for fortifying captured locations, creating defensive positions, and preparing for enemy counterattacks.

 ## Access & Eligibility